RocketLeagueMapmaking/RL-docs/docs/guide/udk/04_map_test.md

 ## Testing the Map

-As mentioned in a few other places, the quickest and easiest way to test a map is to overwrite a default map in Rocket League with your own.
+As mentioned in a few other places, a quick and easy way to test a map is to overwrite a default map in Rocket League with your own.
 A number of guides tell you to overwrite `Labs_Underpass_P.upk`, but that is a bad idea because that map is currently in the rotation for Rumble. **Instead, overwrite `Labs_Utopia_P.upk` because the map is weird and unused.**

 **Be sure to create a backup, however.
 You never know when you might need it.** What if you want to play online after working on mods, in the map you just overwrote?
 Well, say hello to the banhammer.
 Jk.
 But not really.
 You will receive a 5+ minute timeout if the Rocket League servers detect the modified game files in an online multiplayer game. **Psyonix has [stated that it welcomes and encourages mods](../../more/psyonix), so in general there is absolutely nothing to be afraid of.**

-:::tip Testing multiplayer
+:::tip Map loader plugin
-You can test multiplayer on one computer using [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=311943358) if you have two steam accounts with rocket league.
-Or ask someone to [join your map](../multiplayer/01_multiplayer.html#testing-multiplayer)
+[Map loader](https://bakkesplugins.com/plugins/view/187) is a bakkesmod plugin made by Thanrek which has the option to automatically reload your map in Rocket League when you save it in UDK.
+This way you can see the changes you make in UDK almost live in the game!
 :::

 :::warning Make backups